-If you want to schedule an appointment, log in the Accessibility Services Access Portal (ASAP) via MyDCE.
-You can also view the Announcements section of ASAP for planned office hours for the semester.
-If you have a quick question, just email us at firstname.lastname@example.org.
-Office hours are Monday through Friday, 9 am to 5 pm Eastern time.
+If you want to schedule a zoom appointment, log in the Accessibility Services Access Portal (ASAP) via MyDCE.
+If you have a quick question, please email us at firstname.lastname@example.org.
+We are currently not available for in-person meetings.

 Accessibility Services Office (ASO)